 Gliding across the landscape smooth as water, the groups—called towers—are virtually silent in their quest for leaves.
 With hooves the size of dinner plates attached to six-foot-long legs, even an effortless stroll can carry them 10 miles per hour.
 It takes a 20-pound heart in an adult giraffe to pump blood up its characteristic long neck.
 Fuzzy little horns called ossicones poke from the top of the giraffe’s giant head.
 Deep, dark eyes dramatically fringed with thick lashes peer down at the world…and at that stand of tasty prickly trees.
 The giraffe is perfectly equipped with an 18-inch long prehensile tongue that can reach between needlelike thorns for juicy leaves, a well-padded mouth, and saliva thicker than motor oil that helps send said vegetation southward.
 Its large, powerful jaw moves sideways and up and down, making the animal completely enchanting while it’s chewing.
 The two-story-tall vegetarian has been thriving across Africa for millennia.

-To better understand human-giraffe coexistence and conflict, the team will uncover the attitudes, perceptions, beliefs, values, knowledge, and behaviors of the people that live among giraffes.
-Later, a team of pastoralists will be hired and trained as citizen scientists to manage a network of camera traps used in giraffe identification.
-These people will eventually become Twiga Walinzi, or giraffe guards, supporting giraffe conservation in the region.
+To better understand human-giraffe coexistence and conflict, it's necessary to understand the attitudes, perceptions, beliefs, values, knowledge, and behaviors of the people that live among giraffes.
+The Twiga Walinzi, or giraffe guards, is a team of pastoralists supporting giraffe conservation in the region.
+They've been trained as citizen scientists to manage a network of camera traps used in giraffe identification.
 “People in local communities are the key to conservation over the long term,” said David.
 “Through finding sustainable conservation strategies that work for both giraffes and people, San Diego Zoo Global and our collaborators will try to help prevent the extinction of these iconic giants of the savanna.”